-- For local calls: 9 (outside line) - For U.S. and Canada: 91 (outside line + 1 preceding the area code) - For Mexico: 901152 (outside line + 011 for international call + 52 for Mexico's country code) - 5.
-Define the conditions: Set Maximum calls count to 10 per hour and Maximum total calls duration to 1 hour a day. - 6.
+- 5. Define the conditions: Set Maximum calls count to 10 per hour and Maximum total calls duration to 1 hour a day. - 6.
 When the conditions are met, Kerio Operator can send a warning email or block all outgoing calls.

-We recommend creating:
+We recommend to create:

-- One soft rule with lower limits that sends warning messages via email. - Another rule with higher limits that blocks the PBX.
+- One soft rule with lower limits which will send warning messages via email. - One other rule with higher limits which will block the PBX.

-If the limits are reached and the PBX is blocked, no one will be able to make calls to the restricted prefixes.
-However, an administrator can unlock the PBX in section Configuration $\rightarrow$ Security.
-We recommend making a thorough analysis of your calls before setting restrictions so that the PBX is not blocked by standard operations.
+If the limits are reached and the PBX is blocked, nobody will be able to call to external networks.
+You can unlock the PBX in section Configuration \rightarrow Security.
+We recommend to make a thorough analysis of your calls so that the PBX is not blocked by standard operations.

-In addition to these settings, you can also configure similar rules for specific users or groups of users.
-See Disabling outgoing calls to certain prefixes.
+Besides these settings, you can configure similar rules for specific users or groups of users.